fluentassertions/fluentassertions/docs/_pages/datetimespans.md

 For asserting a `DateTime` or a `DateTimeOffset` against various constraints, Fluent Assertions offers a bunch of methods that, provided that you use the extension methods for representing dates and times, really help to keep your assertions readable.

+Since a `DateTimeOffset` both represents a point in time and a calendar date/time with a specific offset, both scenarios can be asserted.

 ```csharp
 var theDatetime = 1.March(2010).At(22, 15).AsLocal();